slavachalnev/steering_research/interface/feature-visualization/README.md

+The greatest leaps in the progress of civilization have come from new forms for seeing and discussing ideas, such as written language, printed books, and mathematical notation.
+Each of these mediums enabled humanity to think and communicate in ways that were previously inconceivable.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.